Shawn Beveney: Career

 Beveney was voted in the best five players playing non-League football in March 2009 by leading non-league journalists.

 Beveney made his competitive debut for Cray Wanderers in their 4-0 Kent Senior Cup defeat to Ebbsfleet United, and scored on his league début against Godalming Town.

 After a thigh injury, Beveney was named to the bench on 27 December, against Kingstonian, but did not play.
 He finally made his return off the bench at home to Dulwich Hamlet, but after the injury, Shawn was released by the club.

 Beveney was released by Lewes in late July.

 Beveney moving to Ashford Town (Kent) once fully fit.
 He scored a hat-trick on his début.

-Beveney come plays for Dulwich Hamlet He was granted a full British work permit.
+Beveney came plays for Dulwich Hamlet He was granted a full British work permit.

 After a spell on trial at Grimsby Town, Beveney returned to Cray Wanderers in October 2009 for their first season in the Isthmian League Premier Division.
 Beveney was signed on a year contract by TT Pro League Caledonia AIA Where Beveney scored 11 goals in 33 games.

 Shawn spent part of the 2010-11 season with Billericay Town scoring a single goal for the club which came in a 3-0 win over Hastings United.

 Beveney joined Enfield Town in October 2014, before joining Brentwood Town on loan in December 2014.
 He joined Heybridge Swifts in February 2015.